Dilbert66/HomeAssistantFiles/README.md

 **Update**: added Openmqtt media player module.
 Tested and working.

-Tested on HA verson 0.83.0
+**NOTE: updated to work on HomeAssistant Version 0.91.1

 ## Background
 I was using the Broadlink Alexa skill and found it had a tendency to keep